-A lot of times, my patients ask me what is the difference between dizziness and dysequilibrium.
+A lot of times, other healthcare providers ask me, “What is the difference between dizziness and dysequilibrium?”
 Although they are similar, there are a few differences.

 The Difference Between Dizziness and Dysequilibrium?

 “Dizziness” is a vague term commonly used by patients as a description of symptoms.
 Similar to a complaint of “pain,” the complaint of “dizziness” does not indicate anything clinically specific but warrants a detailed history and a thorough examination by a medical professional.